linhdtp08/linhdtp08/README.md

-# Hello!
+# 🫧 Hello!
 My name is Phuong Linh, you can call me Pauline!
+I’m a third-year student at Foreign Trade University, trying my best to pass the course :)

 # 📚 Education:
 - ### 2024 - now: Foreign Trade University